A Weekend in Canterbury & Whitstable – Tips from a Local

 Sunset over Whitstable Beach

-I hope you found this post helpful.
+I hope you found this Canterbury itinerary helpful.
 It’s been great to show you the best from my new UK home base and I’m looking forward to doing some weekend trips in the UK.

 Have you got any more tips for a weekend in Canterbury and Whitstable?
 I’d love to hear them in the comments below.